DavidMorano/system/src/macuser/README.txt

 -		NONE, because we are too lean even for that

 Returns:
-EXIT_SUCCESS	(numeric 0) successly processed the user EXIT_FAILURE	(numeric 1) one of many errors occurred
+EXIT_SUCCESS	(numeric 0) successfully processed the user EXIT_FAILURE	(numeric 1) one of many errors occurred